my priorities

 • I’ll pursue savvy opportunities to preserve green spaces, trails, and mature trees.

-• Neighborhood parks (Homestead, Brass Oak, and Rollingwood, for example) would benefit from equipment upgrades, restrooms, and water fountains.
+• Neighborhood parks (Brass Oak, Homestead, and Rollingwood, for example) would benefit from equipment upgrades, restrooms, and water fountains.
 I intend to explore those options.

-• To avoid straining public services and streets further, I intend to vote for a slower rate of residential development.
+• To avoid straining services and streets further, I’ll vote for a slower rate of residential development.

 tailoring development